raehik/symparsec/README.md

   * Combinators such as `<|>` can emulate backtracking, but they are complex and hard to reason about (they may have bugs!).

+### Feature: Parsers may be reified to use at runtime
+See `Symparsec.Reify`.
+Not that this currently requires duplication of work, and does not guarantee matching behaviour between type- and term-levels.

 ## Contributing
 I would gladly accept further combinators or other suggestions.
 Please add an issue or pull request, or contact me via email or whatever (I'm raehik